-According to the Ohio Revised Code (ORC) §2125.02, the statute of limitations to file a wrongful death case in Ohio is generally two years.
+Each state has its own statute of limitations, so you will have to check with your state’s law to determine the filing deadline for your case.
+If you live in Ohio, the statute of limitations to file a wrongful death case is generally two years, per Ohio Revised Code Section 2125.02.
 The two-year statutory deadline starts from the date of death, not the cause of the individual’s death.

 Plaintiffs Must Comply with the Statute of Limitations for Wrongful Death Cases